MALTA (EU) RESIDENCY & CITIZENSHIP

 Please contact us for a detailed cost estimate or confidential consultation in person, or by phone, Zoom, or email.
 Our attorneys are ready to assist you with attaining your investment objectives and answer any questions you might have about immigrating to Malta.

-We usually reply by email within one hour or less, including weekends and holidays.
+We usually reply by email within one hour or less, including nights, weekends and holidays.
 Our main offices are in Malta where it is currently .

-Malta (EU) Citizenship & Residency 2024
+Malta (EU) Citizenship & Residency 2025

 CONTACT FORM

-Our offices in Malta and in the United States will reply by email, usually within 30 minutes, 24 hours/day.
+Our staff in Malta and in the United States will reply by email, usually within 30 minutes, 24 hours/day.
 Please note that we cannot assist with asylum cases, tourist visas, passport renewals, or job referrals.

 Information you submit to us is processed as per our Privacy Policy.